shuhei/shuhei.github.com/source/about/index.md

 title: "About"
 ---

 Hi, my name is Shuhei.
-I’m a programmer based in Zürich.

-When I’m not in front of my keyboard, I wander around the streets of Zürich, give a look at the spines of my book collection, or enjoy NEIPA.
+I work as a software engineer in Zürich, Switzerland.
+When I’m not in front of my keyboard, I take a walk, go hiking, practice latte art or give a look at the spines of my book collection.
 I occasionally tweet at [Twitter](https://twitter.com/shuheikagawa "Twitter @shuheikagawa") and put some hobby code at [GitHub](https://github.com/shuhei "GitHub @shuhei").

-You can check my professional profile at [LinkedIn](http://www.linkedin.com/in/shuheikagawa "LinkedIn: Shuhei Kagawa").
+Opinions written here are my own and not views of my employer.

 ## Talks